azeemmohd/sillysongs/README.md

-# sillysongs
+# Silly Songs
-An iOS app that generates silly songs from your name.
+An iOS app written in Swift 3 that generates silly songs from your name.